blynnerup/getting_rusty/README.md

 ## Memory Safety
 Rust ensures memory safety at compile time.
 It does this through the borrow system.
 This strikes a happy medium between garbage collection and memory access and control.
 You retain freedom to allocate memory, but Rust will deal with freeing memory.
-More on this in the Ownership section
+More on this in the Ownership section.

 ## Functions